charleshenryhugo/Notifier/README.md

    --version, -v                    print the version
 ```

-### files
+### Configuration files

 - $HOME/.defaults.yml

-This file is used for configuring default settings such as default notification message and subject.
+This file is used for configuring default settings such as a default notification message and a subject.

-(You can find more details in the file itself.)
+You can find more details in the file in the repository.

 - $HOME/.notifyrc.yml

-This file is used for configuring the notification methods such as slack token and email account
+This file is used for configuring the notification methods such as a slack token and an email account

-There is an key `state` in .notifyrc.yml.
-If it's value is `off` or `false`, any operations associated with that notifier will not be executed.
-So set the `state` as `on` or `true` to make sure that notifier is valid.
+There is a key `state` in .notifyrc.yml.
+When its value is `off` (or `false`), any operations associated with that notifier will not be executed.
+So set the `state` as `on` (or `true`) to make sure that that notifier is valid.

-(You can find more details in the file itself.)
+You can find more details in the file in the repository.

-### Options
+### Examples

-e.g.1
+#### Example 1

 ```
 notifier -x -s "new notif" -m "some error happened!" -e "google@gmail.com" -e "yahoo@gmail.com" -kf "somedir/slackListFile"